LiuYuha0/underwater_robot_sim/README.md

 # underwater_robot_sim
 A simulator for kinematics, dynamics and control on UVDMS(Underwater Vehicle Dual-Manipulator System).It uses DH method for establishing kinematic model and Newton-Euler method for dynamic model.
 It can be used for further research on robotics, control theory and so on.
 This project provides a demo for underwater grasping operation of UVDMS.

+**Origanization:** Lab of Advanced Robotic Marine systems (ARMs), School of Naval Architecture and Ocean Engineering, Huazhong University of Science and Technology.

 ## Demo
 Underwater operation without control